Semuel Pizzignacco: Club career

-He was used as a back-up goalkeeper in some 2017–18 Serie A games by Udinese, at the age of 16, but did not appear on the field.
+Early career

+Born in Monfalcone, Italy, Pizzignacco began his youth career at local club Staranzano, before joining Cjarlins Muzane in 2015 for two years.
+In 2017, he joined Udinese's youth team where he was called-up to several 2017–18 Serie A games at the age of 16.

+Vicenza and loans

-Before the 2018–19 season, he moved to Vicenza.
+In summer 2018, Pizzignacco moved to Vicenza.
 He signed his first professional contract with the club on 29 June 2020, for a term of three years.
 On 1 October 2020, he was loaned to Serie C club Legnago.
 He made his professional debut for Legnago on 4 October 2020 against Ravenna.
 He became the first-choice goalkeeper there, playing 37 games in the season.

 Upon his return from loan, he made his Serie B debut for Vicenza on 21 August 2021 against Cittadella.
-He soon moved back to the bench in favour of Matteo Grandi.

-On 31 January 2022, Pizzignacco was loaned to Serie C club Renate, where he completed the 2021-22 season.
+He played two more games in the 2021–22 season.
+On 31 January 2022, Pizzignacco was loaned to Serie C club Renate, where he completed the 2021–22 season.

+Feralpisalò

-On 14 July 2022, following Vicenza's relegation to Serie C, the keeper officially joined fellow third-tier side Feralpisalò on a permanent deal, signing a three-year deal.
+On 14 July 2022, following Vicenza's relegation to Serie C, Pizzignacco officially joined fellow third-tier side Feralpisalò on a permanent deal, signing a three-year deal.
+In his first season at the club, he helped Feralpisalò gain promotion to the Serie B. The following season, in 2023–24, he played all 38 games in the Serie B as a starter.

+Monza

+On 5 August 2024, Pizzignacco joined Serie A club Monza on a season-long loan, with an obligation to buy under certain conditions.
+He made his debut for the club four days later, starting in a Coppa Italia match against Südtirol; in the occasion, he saved Mateusz Praszelik's penalty during the shoot-out, thus helping his side win and advance to the following round.
+On 3 February 2025, Monza made the deal permanent, signing Pizzignacco on a contract until June 2027.

 International career

-On 6 September 2021, he made his debut for his country on junior level, in an Under-20 team friendly against Serbia.

-On 1 October 2021, he received his first call-up to the Under-21 squad.
+On 6 September 2021, Pizzignacco made his debut for his country on junior level, in an under-20 team friendly against Serbia.
+On 1 October 2021, he received his first call-up to the under-21 squad.